 Some species of cockroaches can live outside, like American and Oriental cockroaches, but for the most part, they’re indoor critters.
 American cockroaches seek out warm and damp areas.
 They’re often found near mulch or woodpiles.
 Oriental cockroaches prefer cool, wet environments.
 These cockroaches hide under porches, leaves, and decaying matter.
 In temperate regions with mild winter temperatures, these cockroach species live outside most of the time.
 In areas with cold winters, they sneak indoors.

 What Attracts Cockroaches to My Home?

-Cockroaches (indoor and outdoor) enjoy being in your home for the same reason you do.
-For food, water, and shelter.
-Roaches are attracted to food that has been left out on the counter, greasy, dirty dishes in the sink, greasy spills, and food crumbs laying around.
-Cockroaches are also attracted to moisture and humidity, so they are frequently found near leaky pipes under your kitchen or bathroom sink, and even to a wet bath mat on the bathroom floor.
+Cockroaches enjoy being in your home for the same reason you do: food, water, and shelter.
+Roaches are attracted to food that has been left out on the counter, greasy spots, spills, crumbs, and dirty dishes in the sink.
+These pests are also drawn to moisture and humidity, so they are frequently found near wet floors and leaky pipes under your sink.

 How Do Roaches Get Inside Your Home?

 Cockroaches are very crafty at finding ways into your home, office, or apartment.
 They may:

 - Find openings around doors and windows for indoor access.

 - Crawl inside through small holes and cracks in the structure/foundation.

 - Catch a ride in paper bags, luggage, backpacks, purses, boxes, appliances, furniture, groceries, etc.

 - Travel between apartments through pipes and holes in shared walls.